Genealogy Fair: April 22 and 23, 2009Find an Event

-WHAT: The National Archives will host its fifth annual Genealogy Fair.
-The fair showcases Federal records located at the National Archives and professional genealogy organizations’ resources for doing research on family history.
-We will announce the winners of the National Archives Awards for Excellence in Genealogy during the fair.
-The fair will provide information and guidance for experienced genealogy professionals and beginners.
-This event is free and open to the public in partnership with the Foundation for the National Archives and Ancestry.com.
+The National Archives hosted its fifth annual Genealogy Fair.
+The fair showcased Federal records located at the National Archives and professional genealogy organizations’ resources for doing research on family history.
+The winners of the National Archives Awards for Excellence in Genealogy were announced during the fair.
+The fair provided information and guidance for experienced genealogy professionals and beginners, was free and open to the public in partnership with the National Archives Foundation and Ancestry.com.

-Session topics include three tracks; Getting Started, Online Records and Databases, and Other Selected Topics.
+Session topics included three tracks; Getting Started, Online Records and Databases, and Other Selected Topics.

 See the complete schedule by day showing the session titles and descriptions, tracks, times, locations, and presenters:

 - Complete schedule for Day 1